yunnysunny/grunt-pages/README.md

 ###### pages
 Type: `Array` of `Object`s

 An array of page objects which each contain a `url` property.
-The page currently being rendered also has a `currentPage` boolean property.
+The page currently being rendered also has a `currentPage` boolean property which is set to `true`.

 ###### posts
 Type: `Array` of `Object`s

-An array of post objects which contains the `content` and metadata properties for each post.
+An array of post objects which each contain the `content` and metadata properties for each post.

 #### templateEngine
 Type: `String`

-The file extension of the page layouts' template engine.
-This is used to filter template files in the `pageSrc` folder when developing a [Cabin](http://colinwren.github.io/Cabin/) theme for multiple template engines.
+The file extension of the template engine to be used.
+This option filters template files in the `pageSrc` folder when developing a [Cabin](http://colinwren.github.io/Cabin/) theme for multiple template engines.

 # Changelog